culvertsoft/mgen/README.md

 ----
 Dual-Licensed under:
  * GPL v2
- * Commercial License (will be available after initial release)
+ * Commercially compatible license (will be available after initial release)

 Version
 ----

- - Alpha v0.x -
-(pre-release experimental code)
+Development is slightly passed half-way to the first beta release, but at this point we're not putting any version numbers on it yet.
+So you could call it Alpha v0.x (pre-release experimental code).

 Help
 ----